nanoframework/nanoFramework.IoT.Device/devices/Ccs811/README.md

 **Important** to understand:

-In order to have this sensor working on a Raspberry Pi, you need to lower the bus speed.
-This sensor uses a mode called I2C stretching and it is not supported natively on Raspberry Pi.
-So you **must** lower the I2C clock to the minimum to make it working properly or use a software I2C with a low clock as well.
-See the section above.
+In order to have this sensor working on a MCU, you need to lower the bus speed.
+This sensor uses a mode called I2C stretching and it *may* not be supported natively on your MCU.
+So you **must** lower the I2C clock to the minimum to make it working properly or use a software I2C with a low clock as well

-This example uses the software I2C with GPIO 17 and 27 as explained in the previous section on a Raspberry Pi, Wake pin on GPIO 23 and Interrupt on GPIO 22.

 ![Wiring sample](ccs811_bb.png)